ODIN-PROTOCOL/odin-core/yoda/README.md

 2. run `chmod +x scripts/start_yoda.sh` to change the access permission of start_yoda.script
 3. run `./scripts/start_yoda.sh validator [number of reporter]` to start Yoda

-### Try to request data BandChain
+### Try to request data OdinChain

-After we have `BandChain` and `Yoda` running, now we can request data on BandChain.
+After we have `OdinChain` and `Yoda` running, now we can request data on OdinChain.
-Example of requesting data on BandChain
+Example of requesting data on OdinChain

 ```
-bandd tx oracle request 1 -c 0000000342544300000000000003e8 1 1  --chain-id bandchain --gas 3000000 --keyring-backend test  --fee-limit 10uband  --from requester
+odind tx oracle request 1 -c 0000000342544300000000000003e8 1 1  --chain-id odinchain --gas 3000000 --keyring-backend test  --fee-limit 10loki  --from requester
 ```